Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Adversarial Training

-Continuous Adversarial Training involves simultaneously training the agent $\pi$ and the adversary $\xi$.
-This method aims to ensure that both $\pi$ and $\xi$, whether trainable or not, improve at a similar pace.

-\paragraph*{Trained Adversaries:} For adversaries requiring training, such as adversarial policies, continuous adversarial training allows for dynamic adjustments and mutual adaptation between the agent and the adversary.
-Each sample trajectory contributes to both parties learning, optimizing the use of available data and promoting robustness in agent behaviors.
-The procedure is described in Algorithm \ref{algo:continuous}.
+\paragraph*{Trained Adversaries}\ \\ For adversaries requiring training, the constant adversarial training is the default case.
+The constant adversary $\xi_1$ trained against $\pi_1$ is used to generate perturbations during the adversarial training of the agent $\pi$ without updating its adversarial policy $\xi_1$.
+The procedure is described in Algorithm \ref{algo:constant}.
+After this training, the adversarially trained agent becomes $\pi_+$.

-Another version of this algorithm is to alternate the training of the agent and the adversary for one or few episodes at a time.
-This is less sample efficient since each sample episode contributes to either the agent or the adversary, but its is easier to implement and control.
-The idea remains the same: training both agent and adversary at a similar pace.
-This strategy has been applied in RL with adversarial policies on the dynamics by \mycite{pinto_robust_2017, ma2018improved, pan_risk_2019, abdullah2019wasserstein, tessler_action_2019}

-\paragraph*{Adaptive Adversaries:} For adversaries that do not require training, such as a gradient attack, continuous adversarial training consists simply as using always the last version of the parameters of the agent to compute perturbations to apply by the adversary.
-The procedure is the same as described in Algorithm \ref{algo:continuous} except that the training of the adversary is not needed since it automatically adapts to the new parameters of the agent.
-This strategy has been applied in RL with gradient attacks on the observations by \mycite{pattanaik_robust_2017,zhang2020robust,korkmaz2021adversarially,liang2022efficient} and on the dynamics by \mycite{tan2020robustifying, schott_improving_2022}.

-The main challenge when applying the continuous adversarial training strategy is to maintain stability and ensure mutual convergence.